STORY

 Merchants exchanged information with the nobles and influential people who frequented the royal court and parliament, and in some cases even conducted business here.
 For example, at Garraway's Coffee House in Cornhill, London, the buying and selling of ships was done in a unique way, and sugar, coffee, timber, spices, and tea were all traded in separate coffee houses.
 At Jonathan's Coffee House, also in Cornhill, stock trading took place.
 This is famous for being the scene of the South Sea Bubble of 1720, when the stock price of the trading company South Sea Company soared and then burst, causing a major problem at the time.

 Coffee houses also gave birth to the insurance industry.
 Lloyd's Coffee House began publishing Lloyd's News, a magazine containing shipping information, to customers from around 1692, and began handling marine insurance.
-At the time, insurance was underwritten individually by financial institutions, but for high-risk transactions such as maritime transport, it was difficult for individuals to underwrite the insurance, so underwriters who gathered at Lloyd's began to underwrite the insurance jointly.
-The current Lloyd's Insurance Society and the London insurance market known as Lloyd's originated in coffee houses.
+At the time, insurance was underwritten individually by financial institutions, but insurance for large risks such as maritime transport was difficult for individuals to underwrite, so underwriters who gathered at Lloyd's began to underwrite the insurance jointly.
+The current Lloyd's Insurance Society and the London insurance market known as Lloyd's had their origins in coffee houses.

-In this way, it was clearly decided which coffee house one went to and what kind of information one could obtain.
+In this way, it was clearly decided which coffee house one could visit and what kind of information one could get.
 The same could be said about political parties.

 Political and economic information comes together and journalism emerges